arm/arm-toolchain/CONTRIBUTING.md

 * New files added to an external project like *picolibc* or *newlib* must follow the licensing and copyright of the external project.

-* Any patch that causes the arm toolchain to deviate from upstream behavior, such as a new command-line option, must be documented in the arm-software/doc/features.md file.
+* Any patch that causes the Arm Toolchain to deviate from upstream behavior, such as a new command-line option, must be documented in the `arm-software/doc/features.md file`.
 The documentation for a feature must state if it is experimental.
 Experimental features may change or be removed at any point in the future.